KhiopsML/khiops-doc/docs/ui-docs/khiops.md

 - Text features

-    - allows to exploit text variables defines in the main table or any secondary tables, by tokenizing them into list of tokens,
+    - allows to exploit text variables defined in the main table or any secondary tables, by tokenizing them into list of tokens,

     - eliminates the need for manual preprocessing or feature engineering, making the process faster, easier, and fully interpretable,

     - this is particularly valuable for databases where text data is embedded within tabular datasets and can complement other variables,

-    - while Khiops’ approach to text data is not designed to replace specialized models (e.g. LLMs), it provides a lightweight, automated, and interpretable solution for incorporating textual insights into tabular analyses, with minimal effort.
+    - while Khiops approach to text data is not designed to replace specialized models (e.g. LLMs), it provides a lightweight, automated, and interpretable solution for incorporating textual insights into tabular analyses, with minimal effort.

 - Trees